grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "You fucked this guy's wife Owen?"
 Percy asked, starting to get angry.
 "And you didn't tell us earlier?"

-"I didn't know it was him!"
+"I didn't know it was the same guy!"
 Insisted Owen.
 "There's lots of submarine commanders in the world!
 What are the chances?
-Besides, it didn't seem like he cared that much."
+Besides, it didn't seem like he cared that much at the time."

 "How so?"
+Percy interrogated.

-"Well, I used to meet her at their house --- a big old mansion with collumns out front and stuff --- and the wife and I would be off in one wing while he was in another.
+"Well, I used to meet her at their house --- a big old marble mansion with columns out front and stuff --- and the wife and I would be off in one wing while he was in another.
 I'm sure he knew what we were up to.
 She acted like it was totally normal."

 "Odd.
 So why do you think he's the one after us?"